-Moving now to trends in the private rental cost-to-income ratio by income quartile, Figure 3b shows that the average RTI for households in the bottom income quartile was just over 40 per cent in 2016.
+Moving now to trends in the private rental cost to income ratio by income quartile, Figure 3b shows that as with the MRTI, the average RTI for households in the bottom income quartile was approximately 40 per cent in 2015.
 This was circa 10 percentage points above the figure for the second quartile.
-The households in the third and fourth quartiles of the income distribution have average RTIs of approximately 22 and 17 per cent respectively.
-An increase in the average RTI for the bottom and second quartile is evident since 2014.
+The households in the third and fourth quartiles of the income distribution have average RTIs of approximately 22 and 15 per cent respectively.
+In general the average RTI has been trending downwards for the bottom and second quartile between the years 2005-2014.
+A marginal pick up in 2015 was evident.
 A clear picture emerges across both the rental and mortgage market: households in the bottom income quartile have substantially higher housing payments as a share of income relative to higher income households.
+There is little difference between the mortgage and rental market cost for these groups.
 Indeed, the fact that on average private renting households have, throughout the period evaluated, experienced high average housing payments indicates the issue is structural rather than cyclical in nature.